Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 What tents can I put a stove in?

-You can put a stove in a tent as long as it has a heat-resistant chimney pipe hole.
+You can put a stove in a tent as long as it has a heat-resistant flue pipe hole.
 Read our guide to the best tents with stove jacks.

 Looking for more tent recommendations?
-Check out our guides on the best 4-person tents, 6-person tents, 8-person tents, 10-person tents, 12-person tents, large camping tents, 3-room tents, pop-up tents, instant tents, tunnel tents, inflatable tents, cabin tents, insulated tents, and waterproof tents.
+Check out our guides on the best one-person tents, 2-person tents, 4-person tents, 6-person tents, 8-person tents, 10-person tents, 12-person tents, family tents, large camping tents, 3-room tents, instant tents, pop-up tents, inflatable tents, tunnel tents, canvas tents, waterproof tents, insulated tents, winter tents, glamping tents, SUV tents, motorcycle tents, tents for wind, tents with an AC port, tents with a screen room, and cabin tents.

 Conclusion: Our Pick for the Best Tent Stove